AdaCore/gnatstudio/docs/users_guide/vcs.rst

   The Windows native Subversion version control system.
 The external Subversion commands are expected to be built for the Win32 subsystem.
 This version does not support Cygwin path names.
-To use this, you must have `patch` and `diff` commands that usually come with Subversion.
+To use this, you must have the :program:`patch` and :program:`diff` tools that usually come with Subversion.

 By default, GPS uses "Auto" for a VCS.
 You can configured this through the :ref:`The_Preferences_Dialog`.